tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/网络与安全/管理云数据库安全组_intl_en.md

 3. In the pop-up dialog box, select the security group to be bound and click **OK**.

 ## Importing Security Group Rules
-1. On the [Security Group](https://console.cloud.tencent.com/cvm/securitygroup) page, click the ID/name of the target security group.
+1. On the [Security Group](https://console.cloud.tencent.com/cvm/securitygroup) page, click the ID/name of the desired security group.
 2. On the inbound rule or outbound rule tab, click **Import Rule**.
 3. In the pop-up dialog box, select an edited inbound/outbound rule template file and click **Import**.
 >?
-If there are existing rules in the security group, export them before importing new rules.
-Existing rules are overwritten after importing.
+As existing rules will be overwritten after importing, we recommend that you export the existing rules before importing new ones.

 ## Cloning Security Groups
 1. On the [Security Group](https://console.cloud.tencent.com/cvm/securitygroup) page, locate the desired security group and click **More** > **Clone** in the **Operation** column.